Lypeix/fast-api-basics/DEVLOG.md

 - I need way more practice with these new things

 ### Session 3 (~35mins)
-- Rebuilt a reskinned version of the program from scratch
+- Rebuilt a planet-themed version of the program from scratch
 - I still have a long way to go, but the patterns are certainly reinforcing.